Orelbenr/cryptopals-writeups/Set6_RSA_and_DSA/README.md

 $$ s2 = k^{-1}(H(m2) + x \cdot r2) \mod q $$

-(Note that r1 = r2 is the same for both messages, since it depends only on k)
+(Note that r1 = r2 is the same for both messages since it depends only on k)

 We get: